reactjs/ko.react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 </Sandpack>

-Clicking the button will print an error message to the console:
+Clicking the button will print an error message to the console

 > Warning: Function components cannot be given refs.
 Attempts to access this ref will fail.
 Did you mean to use React.forwardRef()?

 This happens because by default React does not let a component access the DOM nodes of other components.
 Not even for its own children!
 This is intentional.
 Refs are an escape hatch that should be used sparingly.
 Manually manipulating _another_ component's DOM nodes makes your code even more fragile.

 Instead, components that _want_ to expose their DOM nodes have to **opt in** to that behavior.
 A component can specify that it "forwards" its ref to one of its children.
-Here's how `MyInput` can use the `forwardRef` API:
+Here's how `MyInput` can use the `forwardRef` API

 ```js
 const MyInput = forwardRef((props, ref) => {